OSVTAC/OSVTAC.github.io/meetings/2018/2018-08-27/minutes.md

-Member Wasserman commented that the domain expert would be found in the Department of Elections because you wouldn’t expect the project manager to necessarily know how the product is supposed to work.
+Member Wasserman commented that the domain expert would be found in the Department of Elections because you wouldn’t expect the project manager to necessarily know the details of the voting process.

 Chair Jerdonek reviewed the proposed language of the discussion by saying that the text will include the paragraphs read by Member Kattouw and Member